-The global strategy of the Alliance for Responsible Mining (ARM) includes two holistic programs with different but complementary approaches and diverse beneficiary populations.
+The global strategy of the Alliance for Responsible Mining (ARM) includes two holistic programs with different but complementary approaches and diverse beneficiary populations: CRAFT (a Passport to formal markets) and Fairmined.
 These programs are financed by multiple donors and implemented in various territories according to the needs of the mining communities.
 In these territories, ARM seeks resource efficiency by implementing integral strategies in alliance with local and regional actors.

 Beneficiaries: Formalized artisanal and small-scale mining organizations.